 Variations & Substitutions

 - Not a fan of coconut?
-Instead of coconut oil, you can use a butter/olive oil blend, walnut oil or grapeseed oil.
+Instead of coconut oil, you can use all butter here.
 However, the coconut flavor is very subtle and it adds an incredible richness to this dessert.

 - To make this apple crisp dairy-free, simply omit the small amount of butter used in the topping mixture and replace it with your favorite plant-based buttery spread.